miguelfrde/dotfiles/README.md

 It should bootstrap packer automatically the first time it's opened.
 Mason is also configured to ensure LSPs are installed.

-### iTerm2

-Configure to use the catppuccin frappe theme in `.config/catppuccin-iterm//colors/catppuccin-frappe.itermcolors` (Settings > Profiles > Colors, then load the color from the path above).

 Also configure to use the Hack Nerd Font (Settings > Profiles > Text > Hack Nerd Font).